 - New heuristic function h() for IDA: using the fringe number as the new lower bound estimation.

 - The fringe number is a lower bound on the remaining cost.

 - ▶ It is admissible.

+- ▶ Q: how to prove it is admissible?

 - How to find better patterns for fringes?

 - Large pattern require more space to store and more time to compute.

 - Can we combine smaller patterns to form bigger patterns?

-- ▶ They are not disjoint.
+- > They are not disjoint.

 - ▶ May be overlapping physically.

 - ▶ May be overlapping in solutions.